software-rebels/Developer-Applied-Accelerations-in-Continuous-Integration/README.md

     - `k-means-with-rule.csv`:  The detected ratio of each build job with respect to the rule-based detection approach.
     - `KMeansCluster.csv`: K-means clustering data of each job on a monthly basis (including the mean and variance measurements).
     - `KMeansClusterRatio.csv`: The calculated ratio of each project.
-    - `long-tail.csv`: The long-tail data.
-[NOTE: We need to explain what this is]
+    - `long-tail.csv`: The long-tail data of Figure 2 in the paper.
     - `rq1_inspection_agreed.csv` and `rq1_inspection.xlsx`: The inspection results of RQ1 in `.csv` and `.xlsx` formats.
     - `rq2_classification.xlsx` and `rq2_Final Labels.csv`: The results of the classification inspection of RQ2.
     - `ruled_detection.csv`: Results of rule-based detection approach.